Peter-Greek/lua-cmsgpack/README.md

 1. An actual C API.
 1. `zone.c` uses `malloc/realloc` and does not support custom allocators.
 Introduce a zone implementation that uses lua_Alloc.
 1. A `clear` function for `msgpack.new`, allowing its internal string buffer to be reset.
+1. Operations on the `msgpack.new` userdata are not all-or-nothing.
+If an error happens during a packing operation, the userdata will be left in an invalid state.
+This edge-case should be handled more gracefully, e.g., generating errors stating the userdata has been left in an invalid state on subsequent operations.
 1. `pack`: experiment with an additional table parameter that can be used to cache already processed tables.
 The current solution relies on maximum recursive depth while being incredibly defensive around the state/size of the Lua stack.
 1. Replace 'next' with something more efficient, e.g, a `msgpack.iterator` persistent userdata.
 The current iterator approach is incredibly inefficient as its continuously creating and destroying msgpack_zones and whatever Lua overhead to ensure no leakage.